lsc-project/documentation/source/syncrules.rst

 * ``deletePostHook``: path to the hook script managing each entry removal.
 The script will be called with 2 arguments: the DN of the entry, and the operation (``delete``).
 Nothing is passed on stdin.
 * ``changeIdPostHook``: path to the hook script managing each entry renaming.
 The script will be called with 2 arguments: the DN of the entry, and the operation.
 The entry is passed on stdin, in the appropriate ``outputformat``

+Hook scripts are not supposed to write anything to stdout or stderr.
+If so, LSC will display theses messages as log warnings.

 Here is an example of modification in ldif, passed to stdin:

 .. code-block::